The Cardington Community Food Pantry is now operating out of our new location at 128 Flint St. in Cardington.

-Produce Market Dates for 2020: Open to all families in Central Ohio who meet the household eligibilty guidelines, Produce Market days will be held at the Cardington First United Methodist Church, 300 S. Marion St.on the 2nd Tuesday of every month from 2:00 to 4:00 pm.
+Produce Market Dates: Open to all families in Central Ohio who meet the household eligibility guidelines, Produce Market days will be held at the Cardington First United Methodist Church, 300 S. Marion St.on the 2nd Tuesday of every month from 2:00 to 4:00 pm in 2021

 How do I qualify to get food?
 The Pantry serves families who live in Morrow County or live in the Cardington School District in Marion County.
 The Free Produce Markets serve families who live anywhere in Central Ohio.

 Families must certify that their income is at or below 200% of the Federal Poverty guidelines.
 Income guidelines are set by the State of Ohio each year.
 Contact us at email@example.com if you need more exact information about guidelines.